 Urine, vitreous, gastric, and other specimens may be collected at autopsy and forwarded to the laboratory for testing.
 The nature and volume of these specimens often determines what analysis can be performed.
 Urine and vitreous specimens are routinely tested for ethanol.
 Urine specimens are screened for the presence of drugs.
 Vitreous specimens are not screened but are used for quantitative drug determinations when specimen volume is sufficient.
 Gastric and other specimens are not routinely tested, but testing of these specimens is available upon request.

 Kits can be ordered using the Forensic Toxicology Coroner Kit Order Form.

 How is the Testing Done?

 Specimens submitted for toxicology testing are analyzed following forensic protocols.
 Specimens are initially tested for alcohol and other volatiles by direct injection gas chromatography.
-Specimens requiring drug testing are screened by immunoassay or chromatographic techniques.
+Specimens requiring drug testing are screened by High Resolution Mass Spectrometry.
 Those specimens that have positive initial screens are re-analyzed using alternate methods.
 Additional quantitative procedures may be required.
 The testing procedures detect prescription drugs, over-the-counter drugs, illicit drugs, and some drug metabolites.
 While these procedures will detect a broad range of drugs, some drugs cannot be detected with current WSLH methodology or are detected only by special procedures.
 A history of suspected drug exposure is helpful to ensure that all drugs of interest are monitored.